-An optional high-voltage fast transient recorder (EM720T) detects impulsive and low frequency oscillatory transient overvoltages with peaks up to 2kV and durations from 20 microseconds.
+An optional high-voltage fast transient recorder (available with the transient add-on module) detects impulsive and low frequency oscillatory transient overvoltages with peaks up to 2kV and durations from 20 microseconds.

 Digital Fault Recorder

 An embedded fault recorder is capable of recording fault currents up to 50 amps.